Shearers cut the wool from sheep with clippers.

 Opportunities for shearers are average because vacancies are limited.

 However, demand for shearers is expected to increase, with employment numbers growing to over 2,000 by 2021, according to MBIE.

 According to the Census, 1,719 shearers worked in New Zealand in 2018.

 Best opportunities for shearers in summer

-Qualifications can widen your opportunities
+Qualifications can increase opportunities

-- Statistics New Zealand, 'Agricultural Production Statistics', June 2014, (www.stats.govt.nz).
+- Stats NZ, 'Agricultural Production Statistics', June 2018, (www.stats.govt.nz).

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)